-- 3.7.1 The bodywork situated forward of a point lying 280mm behind the front wheel centre line is limited to a maximum width of 1300mm. - 3.7.2 Except for fixation, the lateral extremities of any bodywork forward of the front wheels must be flat and, in order to prevent tyre damage to other cars, at least 10mm thick within a radius of 5mm on all edges.
-The lateral extremities must fit in the volume formed by planes running 640mm [+0mm/-1mm] and 650mm parallel to the car centre line and normal to the reference plane, 330mm and 900mm forward and parallel to the front wheel centre line and normal to the reference plane and 40mm and 340mm above and parallel to the reference plane.
+- 3.7.1 The bodywork situated forward of a point lying 280mm behind the front wheel centre line is limited to a maximum width of 1600mm. - 3.7.2 The lateral extremities of any bodywork forward of the front wheels must fit in the volume formed by planes running 650mm and 800mm parallel to the car centre line and normal to the reference plane, 330mm and 900mm forward and parallel to the front wheel centre line and normal to the reference plane and 40mm and 340mm above and parallel to the reference plane.